deckhouse/deckhouse/candi/docs/README.md

 ### Bootstrap

-Bootstrap process with `dhctl` consists of several stages:
+Bootstrap process with [dhctl](../../dhctl/docs/README.md) consists of several stages:

 #### Terraform

 There are three variants of terraforming:
-* `base-infrastructure` - creates basic cluster components: networks, routers, SSH key pairs, etc.
+* `base-infrastructure` — creates basic cluster components: networks, routers, SSH key pairs, etc.
   * dhctl discovers through terraform [output](https://www.terraform.io/docs/configuration/outputs.html):
-    * `cloud_discovery_data` - the information for the cloud provider module to work correctly, will be saved in the secret `d8-provider-cluster-configuration` in namespace `kube-system`.
+    * `cloud_discovery_data` — the information for the cloud provider module to work correctly, will be saved in the secret `d8-provider-cluster-configuration` in namespace `kube-system`.

-* `master-node` - creates a master node.
+* `master-node` — creates a master node.
   * dhctl discovers through terraform [output](https://www.terraform.io/docs/configuration/outputs.html):
-    * `master_ip_address_for_ssh` - external master ip address to connect to the node.
+    * `master_ip_address_for_ssh` — external master ip address to connect to the node.
-    * `node_internal_ip_address` - internal address to bind control plane components.
+    * `node_internal_ip_address` — internal address to bind control plane components.
-    * `kubernetes_data_device_path` - device name for storing Kubernetes data (etcd and manifests).
+    * `kubernetes_data_device_path` — device name for storing Kubernetes data (etcd and manifests).

-* `static-node` - creates a static node.
+* `static-node` — creates a static node.

-> State terraform will be saved in the secret in d8-system namespace after each terraform pipeline execution
+> Terraform state will be saved in the secret in d8-system namespace after each terraform pipeline execution.

-**Attention!!** dhctl do not user terraform for bare metal clusters, it is required to pass `--ssh-host` to connect instead.
+**Attention!!** dhctl do not use terraform for bare metal clusters, it is required to pass `--ssh-host` to connect instead.

 #### Static-cluster

-There is a special option for bare metal clusters, which is located in the separate configuration - StaticCusterConfiguration.
+There is a special option for bare metal clusters, which is located in the separate configuration — StaticClusterConfiguration.

 Example: